Carl Friedrich Zöllner (17.05.1800–25.09.1860)

-Carl Friedrich Zöllner was a German composer and choir director.
-In Leipzig, he went to the St. Thomas School.
-As of 1820 he worked at Ratsfreischule (the first public school in Leipzig) and then starting in 1840 at St. Thomas School as a singing teacher.
+Carl Friedrich Zöllner was a German composer and choir conductor.
+He attended St. Thomas School in Leipzig as a pupil and started teaching singing, first at the Ratsfreischule (the first municipal school in Leipzig) in 1820 and later at St. Thomas School in 1840.

-Carl Friedrich Zöllner was born on the 17th of March 1800, in Mittelhausen near Sangerhausen (Thuringia), the third of Johann Andreas Zöllner and his wife Caroline’s five sons.
-His first music lessons came from his father, who was the cantor and school principal in Mittelhausen.
-After his father’s early death (1809), his uncle took care of him and brought the boy to Eisleben with him, where Zöllner went to Gymnasium (high school).
-Later, however, he moved to Eisenach and went to the Oberschule (secondary school) there.
-Starting in 1814 Carl Friedrich Zöllner went to the St. Thomas School in Leipzig where he was a student of J.G.
-Schicht, who supported his musical gifts.
-Schicht encouraged Carl Friedrich Zöllner to give up his theology studies, which he started in 1819, and to take on the position of singing teacher at the Ratsfreischule in 1820.
-In 1822 Zöllner opened a private musical institute dedicated to choral singing.
-Carl Friedrich Zöllner became famous especially for his development of male choral singing.
-Carl Friedrich Zöllner worked in Leipzig until his death on the 25th of September 1860.
+Carl Friedrich Zöllner was born in Mittelhausen (near Sangerhausen, Thuringia) on May 17th, 1800 as the third of five sons of Johann Andreas Zöllner and his wife Caroline.
+Zöllner received his first music lessons from his father who was a cantor and schoolmaster in Mittelhausen.
+After his father’s early death in 1809, Zöllner’s uncle looked after the boy and took him to Eisleben, where he attended grammar school.
+Later Zöllner moved to Eisenach to attend secondary school.
+Starting in 1814 he became a pupil at St. Thomas School in Leipzig under cantor J.G.
+Schicht who fostered his musical predisposition.
+Schicht encouraged Zöllner to quit the studies of theology he had taken up in 1819 in order to teach singing at the Ratsfreischule.
+In 1822 Zöllner founded a private musical institute dedicated specifically to choral singing.
+He became especially famous for his promotion of male choral singing.
+Zöllner worked and lived in Leipzig until his death on September 25th, 1860.

 2. Private Life